markd2/MarkDnD/KidsOnBikes/session-2-notes.md

 "We can hear everything you're saying, just leave"

-GRACE: "dod they think the guy who eats dogs did this?"
+GRACE: "do they think the guy who eats dogs did this?"
-MICHAEL: if he eats dogs, he's up for anhthing, so maybe we should go before he kills us.
+MICHAEL: if he eats dogs, he's up for anything, so maybe we should go before he kills us.
 LOOMIS: Its just convenient when follow the rules. you stole smurfess
 GRACE: we paid for it
 L: looking at a dead body, lost my appetite
-L looks like a you issue.
+L: looks like a you issue.
   You know that kid jimmy king,
-:OMG is jummy dead
+:OMG is jimmy dead
 L: It's mister king.
 There was a hole in his head. it was so gross

 ALAN - seeing if the body goes to the clinic or the morgue